qnzhou/simplicial_arrangement/README.md

 of the `Face::supporting_plane` is on the right side of the edge.
 2. In 3D, `Face::vertices` are in counterclockwise order when viewed from the positive side of the supporting plane.
 3. There is no duplicate faces regardless of the orientation.
+I.e. no 2 faces are coplanar.

 <a name="coplanar_planes">**Note<sup>1</sup>**</a>:
 If there are multiple planes containing a face, `Face::supporting_plane` can be